Introduction To Online Forms Service

 7. Let the online forms go to the right departments and be properly acknowledged

-There are a variety of reasons why users may be submitting online forms service – it could be for a job, for registering a complaint, or to know more about a product, or a technical query.
+There are a variety of reasons why users may be submitting online forms service – it could be for a job, for registering a complaint, to know more about a product, or for a technical query.
 The company must have a backend mechanism to ensure that it ensure that it goes to the concerned department and is acknowledged.
-If it is a customer service related submission, it must go to the customer service department or a new sales order it should go to the sales or quality issue, it must go to the concerned department.
+If it is a customer service-related submission, it must go to the customer service department or if a new sales order it should go to sales or quality issue, it must go to the concerned department.

 Apart from a message thanking them for the submission on the web page itself, it can be followed up by an email and a mobile message confirming receipt and assurance regarding what action would be taken on this issue.
 Proper acknowledgment builds trust and eliminates the need for the user to call them up for confirming it.